getify/You-Dont-Know-JS/types & grammar/ch5.md

 ##### Blocks

-Another commonly cited JS gotcha is:
+Another commonly cited JS gotcha (related to coercion -- see Chapter 4) is:

 ```js
 [] + {}; // "[object Object]"
 {} + []; // 0
 ```

 This seems to imply the `+` operator gives different results depending on whether the first operand is the `[]` or the `{}`.
-But that's actually got nothing to do with it!
+But that actually has nothing to do with it!

 On the first line, `{}` appears in the `+` operator's expression, and is therefore interpreted as an actual value (an empty `object`).
 Chapter 4 explained that `[]` is coerced to `""` and thus `{}` is coerced to a `string` value as well: `"[object Object]"`.